CHE-11/AHK-Scripts/README.md

 One of the coolest things you can do with this is have it alter the text in memory before it is pasted and it just takes a little bit of code.

 https://user-images.githubusercontent.com/57516026/178159642-f753c4a7-351c-4bd9-b1a6-aad3bf823b97.mp4

+## Text Tiles
+Text Tiles is another utility for manipulating text.
+Once you select some text and press your desired hotkey, a small GUI appears with different options for manipulating the text, running other scripts, etc. See the README in the text-tiles folder for more information on how to use it.